The Easy Answer

 When thinking about the cost of a hardscaping project, it’s important to consider all the features you want to add – not just the cost of the pavers themselves.
 For example, you might want to include: retaining walls, outdoor kitchens or custom barbeques, lighting, water for irrigation, or other features that will make the “cost per square foot” seem larger.

-At Atlas, we strictly adhere to to the following protocols:
+At Atlas, we strictly adhere to the following protocols:

-All Atlas employees will be screened daily prior to entering the job site.
+- All Atlas employees will be screened weekly prior to entering the job site.

-We bring a Porta-Potty and a handwashing station to every job.
+- We bring a Porta-Potty to every job.

 The Company You Keep

-Finally, when you work with a professional company, like Atlas Pavers, you’re getting access to award winning designers with years of expertise in their field as well as a lifetime warranty on materials and labor.
-Our designers will listen to your vision, or your families needs, and help you craft a perfect project.
+Finally, when you work with a professional company, like Atlas Pavers, you’re getting access to award-winning designers with years of expertise in their field as well as a lifetime warranty on materials and labor.
+Our designers will listen to your vision, or your family’s needs, and help you craft a perfect project.
 Then our crews will get it done.